jristow/test-driven-algs/content/blog/october-14-19/index.md

     const newArray: number[] = plusOne.addOne([1, 9, 9]);
     expect(newArray).toEqual([2, 0, 0]);
 });

+it('should add an element if an array of only 9 is passed in', () => {
+    const plusOne: PlusOne = TestBed.get(PlusOne);
+    const newArray: number[] = plusOne.addOne([9,9]);
+    expect(newArray).toEqual([1,0,0]);
+})
 ```

 We could write more tests to check other behaviors, but these cases are enough to help us develop our algorithm.

 ## Description of Algorithm

-There a few ways we could handle this problem.
+There are a few ways we could handle this problem.
 One way is to convert our array into a string, then convert that into a number, add one to that number then convert the whole thing back into an array.
 We can run into problems with this if a very large number gets passed in and we didn't use a large enough number type.

 A better solution is to start from the end of the array, check if the number at that position is a 9, if so we pop that number off and add 1 to a counter variable.
 We move to the next to last item in the array and check if that is a 9, and repeat that process.
 Once we hit a number that isn't 9, we add 1 to it and then fill the array with 0's based on our counter value.